State storage#

 Python types listed in

-are serialized with the Python pickle library, allowing only a subset of safe Pickle opcodes. -
+BASIC_TYPESandCONTAINER_TYPESare serialized with the Python pickle library, allowing only a subset of safe Pickle opcodes. -

 Python types listed in

-types.The encoding of complex objects relies on open formats:
+CONTAINER_TYPESandBASIC_TYPES, and it can be serialized with Pickle.
+TheCOMPLEX_TYPEStypes can be nested insideCONTAINER_TYPEStypes.The encoding of complex objects relies on open formats:

 - Arrow IPC format for Pandas and Arrow tables